-As you are aware, received computer equ ipment through the Ministry Specia Equipment Amount (SEA) funding promeet emphasized the importance of using t poses to use the equipment and programs to access the curriculum.
-We have recognized the following wi th regards to the specialized equ uipment use: $\Box$ The equipment is not bein g used regularly $\square$ The student is reluctant to bring the equipment to class $\square$ When encouraged to utilize ze the equipment, he/she indicat tes that it is not needed $\square$ The equipment is not bein g used for the intended purpose 2 ☐ Other: ndicated that he/she is not willing to student, parent and school, it is record effectively utilized by a student in the Regular support through Special Edundividual Education Plan.
+As you are aware, received computer equ ipment through the Ministry Specia Equipment Amount (SEA) funding promeet emphasized the importance of using t ooses to use the equipment and programs to access the curriculum.
+We have recognized the following wi th regards to the specialized equ uipment use: $\Box$ The equipment is not bein g used regularly $\square$ The student is reluctant to bring the equipment to class $\square$ When encouraged to utilize ze the equipment, he/she indicat tes that it is not needed $\square$ The equipment is not bein g used for the intended purpose ☐ Other: ndicated that he/she is not willing to student, parent and school, it is record effectively utilized by a student in the Regular support through Special Edundividual Education Plan.
 Please sign below to indicate that you this equipment to a student(s) who we decide to acceptable and training offered.
 Our getfectively utilized by students.
-Thank mmended that this equipment is St. Clair Catholic District School I cation Services will continue as a are aware of, and understand the case the equipment in the future oal and the Ministry expectation be reclaimed in order to ensure it is Board, as per Ministry expectations. outlined in School Board in meeting the needs of Parent Signature Student Signature Principal Signature Program Resource Teacher Signature School Special Education Consultant Signature Date Signed
+Thank mmended that this equipment is St. Clair Catholic District School I cation Services will continue as are aware of, and understand the standard that the future oal and the Ministry expectation the rationale for, the reallocation of Board funded for, the reallocation of Board funded technology.
+Should be, a "Trial Use Computer" will be n is that SEA funded equipment be School Board in meeting the needs of Parent Signature Student Signature Principal Signature Program Resource Teacher Signature School Special Education Consultant Signature Date Signed